Common Questions About the Drug and Alcohol Detox Process

 What is detox?

 Detox, short for detoxification, is the deliberate flushing of toxic substances from the body.
-Detoxification is a full process of cleansing the body during addiction recovery.
+Detoxification is an entire process of cleansing the body during addiction recovery.
 Detoxification should not be considered simply one action.
 After substance abuse has created a chemical dependency on drugs or alcohol, the body requires time to eliminate these toxins and restructure its metabolism and mental processes.
-Only after eliminating toxic substances can a patient begin to heal from the damages that their substance abuse has caused.
+Only after removing toxic substances can a patient begin to heal from the damages that their substance abuse has caused.

 Who goes to detox and why?

-People who go to a detoxification center can either be full addicts or individuals aware of their prolonged dependency on specific drugs.
-Those who register as a patient in a detoxification center understand that they have a problem and that they need help.
-Patients entering a detoxification clinic check in to receive medical attention in addition to psychological support and counseling during the detox process.
-Depending upon level of addiction, detoxification can trigger additional side effects and withdrawal symptoms in the body.
+People who go to a detoxification center can either be total addicts or individuals aware of their prolonged dependency on specific drugs.
+Those registered as patients in a detoxification center understand they have a problem and need help.
+Patients entering a detoxification clinic check in to receive medical attention, psychological support, and counseling during the detox process.
+Depending upon the level of addiction, detoxification can trigger additional side effects and withdrawal symptoms in the body.
 Receiving support from a detoxification center grants patients immediate access to medical staff and services during this challenging time.
-Furthermore, upon full removal of the substance from the body, detoxification centers can provide individuals with additional resources to help with their addiction and facilitate recovery.
+Furthermore, upon complete removal of the substance from the body, detoxification centers can provide individuals with additional resources to help with their addiction and facilitate recovery.
 Continued services after detoxification can include counseling, therapy, and access to recovery support groups.

 Is detox the same for alcohol and other drugs?